contao/docs/docs/manual/layout/templates/twig/_index.en.md

 ## Twig templates in Contao core

-In Contao 5, Twig templates are provided for many core elements.
-This means that template adjustments must also be made in Twig templates.
+{{< version "5.7" >}} Every `.html5` template has a Twig equivalent.
+Twig is now the new standard and fully replaces the HTML5 templates.

+By default, the Twig version of a template is always used.
+However, if a `.html5` template with the same name exists in your `templates` directory, it takes precedence over the Twig template.

+**Example:** `news_full.html.twig` is used as long as no `news_full.html5` exists in the `templates` folder.

-For a transition period, you can still use the PHP templates.
-The necessary settings for this can be found in the [upgrade instructions](https://github.com/contao/contao/blob/5.x/UPGRADE.md#content-elements).
+For a transition period, you can still fall back to PHP templates.
+Information on using the legacy content elements (`ce_*.html5`) can be found in the [upgrade instructions](https://github.com/contao/contao/blob/5.x/UPGRADE.md#content-elements).

 {{% notice warning %}}
+We strongly recommend avoiding HTML5 templates and the legacy content elements (prefix `ce_`).
-We strongly recommend to use this option only in exceptional cases, e.g. to have more time for necessary adjustments after an upgrade to Contao 5 to have more time for the necessary customizations.
+Use this option only in exceptional cases, e.g. to have more time for the necessary adjustments after an upgrade to Contao 5.
 Keep in mind that extensions for Contao 5 may no longer support the use of PHP templates.
 {{% /notice %}}

-Currently, a Twig template is not yet available for every module/content element.
-In these cases the previous (PHP/legacy) templates are still used.

-## File endings
+## File extensions

 Twig templates have the file extension `.twig`.
-Additionally the output type is specified.
+Additionally, the output type is specified.
-For an output of HTML the file extension `html.twig` is used.
+For an HTML output, the file extension `.html.twig` is used.